 Lucky Dube (born: Ermelo Dube) (pronounced: Doo bay) is one of South Africa's best selling artists and one of its most outspoken performers..
 Although he initially sang in the traditional Zulu mbaganga style, his move to reggae in 1984 was sparked by his quest to express his anger against the oppression of apartheid.
 While The Village Voice observed, "The spirit of Lucky Dube's music and dance epitomizes the spirit of Black liberation", "Niceup Magazine" said, "(Dube's) lyrics have brought an original voice to reggae by chronicling the political and spiritual struggles of his South African breathren".
 Dube's musical talents were obvious from an early age.
 By the age of nine, he was conducting his school choir.

-Lead Vocal: Lucky Dube Keyboards: on left: Thuthukani Cele ( The one who dance sometimes with Lucky) Keyboards: on right: Richard Sekgobela Percussion: Doods Molefe Guitar Bass: Toto Moloantoa Lead Guitar: Skipper Shabalala Drums: Andile Nqubezelo Backing Bocals: From letf to right: Tonique Phala,Thandi Radebe , Gabisile Mdluli
+Lead Vocal: Lucky Dube Keyboards: on left: Thuthukani Cele ( The one who dance sometimes with Lucky) Keyboards: on right: Richard Sekgobela Percussion: Doods Molefe Guitar Bass: Toto Isaac Moloantoa Lead Guitar: Skipper Shabalala Drums: Andile Nqubezelo Backing Bocals: From letf to right: Tonique Letta Phala,Thandi Bellina Radebe , Gabisile Mdluli

 Lucky Dube - Live in Concert in South Africa